 Cape Wrath is desolate, sparse and in poor weather, phenomenally bleak.
 It’s incredible, and there can’t be anywhere else like it.
 This remote corner of Great Britain is still almost completely cut-off from the rest of society.
 The world, even.
 There’s a single, shoddy old road which leads you to Cape Wrath.
 That aside, you’ll have to walk or cycle a minimum of 8 miles to get there.

-Many people will come to Cape Wrath just to say they’ve been there.
+Many people will visit Cape Wrath just to say they’ve been there.
 For others, their epic 230-mile hike can literally go no further.
 Other people who are there year-round are likely to be part of the Ministry of Defence (MoD), continuing their work on the largest bombing range in Western Europe.
 All 50,000 acres of it.

 For us, it was about standing above Mainland Britain’s highest cliffs, 281m up.
 It was about the seabirds and the sensational views all around us.
 We could see Kearvaig Bothy and our beach from last night.
 We were told that on a good day you can see Orkney, the Outer Hebrides and even some of the North Atlantic islands.
 It was knowing that the only thing between where we stood on Scottish soil and the Arctic ahead was Iceland.

 More than that, it was about experiencing some of the surreal atmosphere in such a remote place.
 Where the weather changes in a moment and wind speeds of 175mph have been recorded.
 This corner of Britain is a landmark which Vikings, Norse and countless other sailors have used throughout history.
 Seeing somewhere as wild and raw as this was something we couldn’t miss.
 Also, not a bad spot for a cup of tea, eh?